-The sexual response cycle has four phases: excitement, plateau, orgasm and resolution.
+The sexual response cycle has four phases: desire (libido), arousal (excitement), orgasm and resolution.
 Both men and women experience these phases, although the timing usually is different.
 For example, it is unlikely that both partners will reach orgasm at the same time.
 In addition, the intensity of the response and the time spent in each phase varies from person to person.
+Many women will not go through the sexual phases in this order.
+Some of these stages may be absent during some sexual encounters, or out of sequence in others.
+A desire for intimacy may be a motivation for sexual activity in some individuals.
 Understanding these differences may help partners better understand one another’s bodies and responses, and enhance the sexual experience.

 General characteristics of this phase, which can last from a few minutes to several hours, include the following:

 - Heart rate quickens and breathing is accelerated.

 - Skin may become flushed (blotches of redness appear on the chest and back).

 - Blood flow to the genitals increases, resulting in swelling of the woman’s clitoris and labia minora (inner lips), and erection of the man’s penis.

 - The woman’s breasts become fuller and the vaginal walls begin to swell.